We view diversity and inclusion as strategic advantages

 Women at Grant Thornton & Allies enhances the recruitment, retention and advancement of women into leadership positions.

-The Office of Diversity & Inclusion and firm leaders sponsor employee attendance at five annual professional development conferences.
+The Diversity & Inclusion team and firm leaders sponsor employee attendance at nine annual professional development conferences.
 This investment enables skill-building, networking and technical growth for our people, enabling them to grow their whole selves and better deliver on our promise of distinct client service.